 As Brazil’s national cocktail, the Caipirinha had a moment in the spotlight during the 2016 Olympics in Rio.
 The cocktail is made with Brazil’s national spirit, cachaça, along with sugar and lime — kind of like a South American Ti’ Punch with ice.
 And just like the Ti’ Punch, the Caipirinha can be a choose-your-own-adventure cocktail, so feel free to tweak the spec to your personal taste.

 Sam Ross’s modern classics know no bounds.
 Joining fellow list-maker the Penicillin, we find his equal-parts bourbon cocktail the Paper Plane.
-Named after M.I.A.’s hit track “Paper Planes,” this drink has been popping up on bar menus across the globe over the past few years.
+Named after M.I.A.’s hit track “Paper Planes,” this drink has been popping up on bar menus across the globe over the past few years and climbed up 10 spots on the list this year.
 Perhaps it’s time this modern classic — and the Penicillin — ascend to simply “classic” status.

 Sometimes, simple is best: The Dark ’n’ Stormy contains a mix of Goslings rum (and only Goslings rum, according to purists) and ginger beer.
 For the drink’s iconic layered visual effect, carefully float the black strap rum on top of the ginger beer — no mixing necessary.